maubanel/UE5-Lighting/post-process/README.md

 >The Path Tracer is a progressive, hardware-accelerated rendering mode that mitigates the disadvantages of real-time features with physically correct and compromise-free global illumination, reflection and refraction of materials, and more.
 It shares the ray tracing architecture built into Unreal Engine, with minimal to no additional setup required to achieve clean, photoreal renders. - [Unreal Manual](https://docs.unrealengine.com/5.0/en-US/path-tracer-in-unreal-engine/)

+You cannot play in this mode, but it makes for great portfolio renders!

 ![path tracing](images/litPath.png)